Nana-Kusa/crossai-context-macro/docs/usage.md

 ✅ This confirms that **Gemini 2.5 Flash** recognizes and memorizes the macro format and can apply it in subsequent interactions.

 🔗 Example: [View 6-step roadmap generated from macro](https://g.co/gemini/share/ce95067b8c52)

 ---

+## Claude4

+* Choice setting > Profile
+* Paste the Denbun Macro into the field: "What personal preferences should Claude consider in responses?"

+---